-There are approximately five million offenders under community supervision in the United States.
-However, the nature of community corrections is changing, in terms of both who is likely to be serving a sentence in the community and the sheer number of offenders supervised.
-As jurisdictions implement sentencing reforms and decarceration policies, community corrections officers are supervising larger caseloads containing higher-risk offenders.
+There are approximately five million individuals under community supervision in the United States.
+However, the nature of community corrections is changing, in terms of both who is likely to be serving a sentence in the community and the sheer number of individuals supervised.
+As jurisdictions implement sentencing reforms and decarceration policies, community corrections officers are supervising larger caseloads containing higher-risk individuals.
 In the past, probation caseloads largely consisted of relatively low-risk individuals who posed little threat to public safety and had few criminogenic needs (i.e., needs related to an individual’s criminal tendencies).
 Increasingly, individuals on community supervision have more criminogenic needs and consequently may require more services and increased supervision.

 Address the increasingly complex needs of their caseloads is a tall order for community supervision officers.
-With relatively limited resources, they monitor their clients’ behavior and ensure that the offenders are actively participating with reentry programming.
+With relatively limited resources, they monitor their clients’ behavior and ensure that the individuals are actively participating with reentry programming.
 The stakes are daunting.
 Recidivism rates remain high: a recent study tracked over 400,000 state prisoners released in 2005 and found a rearrest rate of 83.4% within nine years.
 Fortunately, technology to address these issues is emerging.

 Potential of Artificial Intelligence

 The National Institute of Justice (NIJ), the research and development agency within the U.S. Department of Justice, is seeking to expand the use of AI beyond structured risk assessments.
-The applications NIJ plans could use machine-learning algorithms to provide real-time guidance to community supervision officers and to intervene with offenders in periods of crisis.
+The applications NIJ plans could use machine-learning algorithms to provide real-time guidance to community supervision officers and to intervene with individuals in periods of crisis.
 The precision of machine learning, coupled with the latest mobile communications and wearable technology, can give community supervision officers the ability to identify those most at risk and tailor timely interventions, thus preventing recidivism in real time.

 In fiscal year 2019, NIJ requested proposals from researchers to develop AI tools to assist community supervision officers and prevent recidivism.
 The funded projects will commence in early 2020 and will likely result in deployable technology in 2023.
 We discuss the projects in detail below, highlighting their potential benefits to the corrections field.